 David North, chairman of the International Editorial Board of the World Socialist Web Site, argues that the rapid growth of social inequality, rooted in the historic crisis of the capitalist system, will bring on titanic class struggles internationally.
 The complete breakdown of democratic forms of government, the turn to the far-right by today's ruling elites, the mad pursuit of escalating wars, and the emergence of working class struggle, all provide further confirmation that far from being at an end, "History" is very much with us.

-The crisis of 2008 was an expression of deep contradictions in the world capitalist system, centered in the increasingly global forms of production and the long-term decline of the United States.
-The events of the summer of 2011, including a renewed global downturn, stock market panics, and the emergence of working class struggle internationally provide further confirmation of this analysis.
+These three lectures analyze the background and continuing implications of the 2008 crisis, which arises from deep contradictions in the world capitalist system, centered in the increasingly global forms of production and the long-term decline of the United States.

 |About the Author||David North is the chairman of the international editorial board of the World Socialist Web Site.
 He is the author of numerous books, articles, and lectures on questions relating to contemporary US and international politics, European and Soviet history, and the history of the Trotskyist movement, including The Russian Revolution and the Unfinished Twentieth Century; In Defense of Leon Trotsky; The Crisis of American Democracy; Marxism, History and Socialist Consciousness; and The Heritage We Defend.|